aleferna12/colordict/README.md

         hex_to_rgb('hex')

-- You can also freely convert between 'rgb' and 'hls', 'hsv' or 'yiq' (norm of input must be 1):
+- You can also freely convert between 'rgb' and 'hls', 'hsv' or 'yiq':

         hls_to_rgb(hls)